1 results found

 Personal Injury

-Sam is listed as a Leading Junior in the Legal 500 directory in Personal Injury.
-He mainly acts for Claimants on the multi and intermediate tracks.
-Alongside RTA and EL/PL his experience covers the spectrum of liability issues arising in personal injury claims, including:
+Sam is recognised in both the Chambers & Partners and Legal 500 directories in Personal Injury.
+He acts exclusively for Claimants (save occasionally for uninsured Defendants).
+Other than a few historic matters for longstanding clients Sam acts exclusively on the Multi and Intermediate Tracks, his experience covering the spectrum of liability issues arising in personal injury claims, including:

 • Service user assault;

-• Industrial disease (including (M)NIHL, HAVS, COSHH, repetitive strain);
+• Industrial disease (including (M)NIHL, HAVS, COSHH, repetitive strain, asbestosis);

 • Fatal accidents;